Men's Next Step Staff

 Russell C. Rainey, MS, LPC

-Russell Rainey is the Administrative Director of Addiction Services at Pine Grove Behavioral Health & Addiction Services, where he works with Pine Grove’s chemical addiction treatment programs including Next Step for men, the Women’s Center, which also treats co-occurring eating disorders, and the Legacy program for men and women ages forty plus.
+Russell Rainey is the Administrative Director of Addiction Services at Pine Grove Behavioral Health & Addiction Services, where he works with Pine Grove’s chemical addiction treatment programs including Pine Grove’s Next Step and Women’s Center programs.
 Rainey completed his Bachelor’s degree in Religion, Biblical Studies and Language before earning his Master’s degree in Counseling Psychology at William Carey University in Hattiesburg, Mississippi.
-Rainey holds a license in Professional Counseling and has nearly 15 years of experience in the addiction treatment field.
+Rainey holds a license in Professional Counseling and has nearly 20 years of experience in the addiction treatment field.
 Prior to his current role, Russell served in various capacities at Pine Grove including Director of the Legacy program as well as Clinical Director of Pine Grove’s Next Step treatment program for men.
 Rainey is nationally recognized for his lectures on spirituality and addiction treatment.

 Leah Claire Bennett, Ph.D.